 We agree.
-In working together several years ago on an effort to optimize customer-experience improvement, we realized that the key artifact of the conventional customer journey, the customer journey map—usually a nicely designed menu of all the things a company wants a buyer, customer, or user to ideally do or consume throughout their relationship with a brand—was obsolete almost as soon as it was published.
+In working together several years ago in an effort to optimize customer-experience improvement, we realized that the key artifact of the conventional customer journey, the customer journey map — usually a nicely designed menu of all the things a company wants a buyer, customer, or user to ideally do or consume throughout their relationship with a brand — was obsolete almost as soon as it was published.
 The actual experience customers were having did not reflect the pretty map, because customers and markets constantly change, meaning, the territory covered by the map had shifted and no longer looked the same.

-Realizing that the customer’s main Job is stable over time, we created what we now refer to as a Value Gap Map, an overlay of Jobs Theory on the key inflection points in any customer experience that we use constantly to guide value-acceleration efforts.
-Instead of using traditional demand-generation phases, we anchored everything to key customer Jobs.
+Realizing that the customer’s main job is stable over time, we created what we now refer to as a customer value map, an overlay of jobs theory on the key inflection points in any customer experience that we constantly use to guide value-acceleration efforts.
+Instead of using traditional demand-generation phases, we anchored everything to key customer jobs.
 We then made sure to reflect current touchpoints, high points, points of friction, and gaps in value delivery.
 We also wanted to pinpoint our internal processes and activities that were linked to the specific customer’s Jobs.
 Finally, we also wanted to note any thoughts on how to improve those Jobs.

 Armed with all of this, we could produce a solid list of fresh insights that provided a point of origin to begin closing the gaps and guide the effort to accelerate value.
 A good map shows you where you want to go and the various routes of getting there, but it only works when you first know exactly where you are.

-A snapshot of our current basic Value Gap Map framework is shown here.
+A snapshot of our current basic customer value map framework is shown here.

-Navigating the Value Gap Map is simple, and completing it requires little in the way of special facilitation.
+Navigating the customer value map is simple, and completing it requires little in the way of special facilitation.
 As long as everyone understands the basic Jobs-to-be-Done framework described earlier, the rest is fairly self-explanatory.

 Let’s take a quick tour.

-The Value Gap Map is basically a matrix that begins with the customer whose experience we want to map.
+The customer value map is basically a matrix that begins with the customer whose experience we want to map.
 Personas and profiles, if they exist, are helpful, but we always recommend inviting actual customers to these kinds of sessions, because it is always illuminating, and it saves time having to validate the output with real customers in the future.
-We always recommend completing a Value Gap Map for a certain customer with a team of people who know that customer best.
+We always recommend completing a customer value map for a certain customer with a team of people who know that customer best.
+If that’s not possible (and it often isn’t), we always recommend completing a customer value map for a certain customer type with a team of people who know that customer best.

-We begin by working horizontally across the top of the Value Gap map, left to right, mapping the key Jobs-to-be-Done and Desired Outcomes that this customer is hiring your solution to do.
-In most cases, there are one or two main Jobs, and a few supporting Jobs.
-Once the top row is complete, we work vertically, completing all six left-hand categories before moving to the next Job.
-Do not work by row—work by column—focusing entirely on one Job at a time.
+Once the empathy map is complete, we begin working horizontally across the top of the customer value map, left to right, mapping the key jobs-to-be-done and desired outcomes that this customer is hiring your solution to do.
+In most cases, there are one or two main jobs and a few supporting jobs.
+Once the top row is complete, we work vertically, completing all six left-hand categories before moving to the next job.
+Do not work by row — work by column — focusing entirely on one job at a time.
 This is critical to avoid falling back into old ways of thinking about an experience.
 Specificity breeds insights, but generalization doesn’t, at least in this case.